siberianfox/tinygwiki/Test-Jigs.md

 ###Spacer Board
 * Lay out a spacer board (Diptrace) using the pogo board layout file
-  * Account for all test points and mounting holes (for alignment)
   * Holes for 0.125" pogos are 0.095" (clears barrel and stops on annular ring)
   * Holes for 0.100" pogos are 0.067" (ditto)
   * Holes for mounting HW are 0.125" (4-40 hardware)